Skip to main content

 • A legal heir or succession certificate, if needed

-In this case, the sum assured as death or maturity benefits is paid out to the policyholder or their beneficiary as a single payment.
+• Lump Sum Payouts: In this case, the sum assured as death or maturity benefits is paid out to the policyholder or their beneficiary as a single payment.
 This lump sum life insurance payout may also include loyalty additions and bonuses, if any.
-Single payments ensure that the insured or their nominee receives a significant sum of money in one transaction, so they can choose to invest it in other instruments or use it to take care of sizable expenses like college fees, repayment of debts, or down payments on housing loans.
+Single payments ensure that the insured or their nominee receives a significant sum in a single transaction, allowing them to invest it in other instruments or use it to cover sizable expenses such as college fees, debt repayment, or down payments on housing loans.

 How Long Does it Take for a Life Insurance Payout to be Made?